 Dear Amped friends, did you notice that small box under the tree?
 Santa brought a gift for you: a brand new update of Amped Authenticate!
-For the second time in a row, we’re adding something big to our software… keep reading to find out what!
+For the second time in a row, we’re adding something big to our software such as PRNU camera identification and tampering detection for video.
+Keep reading to find out what!

 Since its initial release, Amped Authenticate has been the most complete product for authenticating and attributing digital images.
 We’ve constantly been adding tools, filters, and even filter categories (we just introduced the Geometric Analysis category in the last update).
 There was just one tile missing from a perfect mosaic: being able to handle video as well.
 Ladies and gentlemen, we’re super excited to announce that, with this update, we start introducing Video Tools in Amped Authenticate!
 This is just the beginning of a journey that will make Amped Authenticate even more important for the everyday challenges of a video analyst.